 Investment income is an important component of our earnings.
 We collect premiums and are required to hold a portion of these funds in reserves until claims are paid.
 We invest these reserves, primarily in fixed maturity investments.
 Our fixed maturity investment portfolio is managed by Conning and Company, an investment advisory firm that is an experienced manager of insurance company assets, and operates under guidelines approved by our Board's Investment Committee.
-In addition to our fixed maturity portfolio, we invest directly in mutual funds and exchange traded funds that provide low-cost exposure to the overall U.S. equity market.
 We believe our investment strategy allows us to eliminate the expense of a treasury department while allowing our management to maintain oversight over the investment portfolio.
 Our Investment Committee meets periodically and reports to our Board of Directors.